natowi/automatic-manga-colorization/README.md

 ## Run on local machine

 1. The demo folder needs to be placed in the root dir of the drive (If unzip this repo to c:/downloads, place the demo folder in c:/demo)
 2. For your convenience (and to ensure it will be preserved for the future) this fork includes the weights from the web demo by MingwangLin.
 All rights remain with MingwangLin.
+The weight files are not covered under the MIT license, as there were not originally included in the repository.
+Ask MingwangLin for details.
 3. Chrome needs to be run from cli with chrome.exe --allow-file-access-from-files